mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 smaller floating gravitic structures, including the
-following: the Consortium Trinary, which is a trio of small spheres, each of which contains a museum with exhibits dedicated to the three Imperiums; Paulo’s Annex, a pleasure palace that contains all sorts of entertainments and is often used for sporting events;
+following: the Consortium Trinary, which is a trio of small spheres, each of which contains a museum with exhibits dedicated to the three Imperiums; Paulo's Annex, a pleasure palace that contains all sorts of entertainments and is often used for sporting events;
-and Tomutov’s Palace, which is used to house esteemed guests of the Emperor.
+and Tomutov's Palace, which is used to house esteemed guests of the Emperor.

 Onon
 Onon is an inhospitable world originally settled by the Vilani over 5,000 years ago.
-Among the planet’s many imposing features are high winds of over 350 kilometers per hour, acid rain and poisonous gas clouds emitted from porous and cracked volcanic plains.
-The final straw for the colony may have come when a violent shifting of the world’s tectonic plates massively increased the volcanism.
+Among the planet's many imposing features are high winds of over 350 kilometers per hour, acid rain and poisonous gas clouds emitted from porous and cracked volcanic plains.
+The final straw for the colony may have come when a violent shifting of the world's tectonic plates massively increased the volcanism.
 So much volcanic effluvium was emitted into the atmosphere that
 Onon was concealed in worldwide dust-cloud cover